UMD-InSight/InSight-seismic-data-downloader/README.md

 ## Citations and acknowledgements

 The scripts of this repository download Mars InSight seismic data from IRIS.
-It is developped by Foivos Karakostas, Doeyeon Kim, Ross Maguire, Aisha Khatib and the University of Maryland InSight group.
+It is developped by Foivos Karakostas, Doeyeon Kim, Ross Maguire, Aisha Khatib, Quancheng Huang, Angela Marusiak, Nicholas Schmerr, Ved Lekić and the University of Maryland InSight group.
 Please acknowledge.

 When you use InSight SEIS Data, please follow the [citation instructions](https://www.seis-insight.eu/en/science/seis-data/seis-citation-information) that are also copied here: